LineageOS/lineage_wiki/pages/glossary.md

 #### GApps

-- Google Apps, usually consisting of the GMS (Google Mobile Services), the Play Store, and a varying amount of the native Apps made by Google (Dialer, Messenger, Calender, etc)
+- Google Apps, usually consisting of the GMS (Google Mobile Services), the Play Store, and a varying amount of the native Apps made by Google (Dialer, Messenger, Calender, etc.)
-- Google Apps are not preinstalled on LineageOS but can be installed **during** installation of LineageOS, please see your device's Install guide for more information.
+- Google Apps are not preinstalled on LineageOS but can be installed **during** installation of LineageOS, please see your device's Install guide for more information

 #### OEM